Gov. Whitmer signs bill for supplemental funding to support COVID-19 response

 SB 690 was sponsored by Sen. Jim Stamas, R-Midland.

-More COVID-19 information can be found at Michigan.gov/Coronavirus and CDC.gov/Coronavirus.
+More COVID-19 information can be found at

-Click here to read all of TV6 & FOX UP's stories on Opening up the U.P.
+to read all of TV6 & FOX UP's stories on Opening up the U.P.